hollyBelly2021/profile-page/README.md

 03/10/24:

--Fixed bugs and I added a footer section for contacts
+- Fixed bugs and I added a footer section for contacts
+- Made the images responsive

 ### Future Update: